4.8out of 3,000+ reviews

 Lowering Your Insurance Costs

 It’s a bummer, but American auto insurance policies can be expensive for foreign drivers.
-Insurance companies price their drivers based on their likelihood of getting in a car accident, and without a U.S. driving record to show how safe you are, insurance companies will label you “high-risk.”
+Insurance companies set prices based on a driver’s likelihood of getting in a car accident, and without a U.S. driving record to show how safe you are, insurance companies will label you “high-risk.”
 Progressive and State Farm have good rates for high-risk, foreign drivers.

-In most states, insurance companies love to give low insurance premiums to drivers with high credit scores, but as a foreign national, you won’t have this opportunity.
-This is why permanent residency and a U.S. driver’s license can help bring your costs down in the long run, so try to get that going ASAP.
+In most states, insurance companies love to give low insurance premiums to drivers with high credit scores, but as a foreign national, you won’t have this option.
+This is why permanent residency and a U.S. driver’s license can help bring your costs down in the long run, so try to get that going as soon as you can.
 In 16 U.S. states, you don’t need an SSN to get a driver’s license.

 Drivers from Canada